MarijaStojchevska/Online-Ticket-Store/README.md

 # Ticket System

 <p><div align="justify">
-Own design and implementation of a website consisting of seven web pages through which users can search and purchase tickets for movies, concerts, etc.
+Own design and implementation of a website consisting of six web pages through which users can search and purchase tickets for movies, concerts, etc.
 The structure and style of the website are created in HTML and CSS languages, while the jQuery and Bootstrap libraries are used to make the pages interactive and responsive.
 </div></p>